Peter Barlow (Coronation Street): Leanne Battersby

 After Peter becomes disabled, Gascoyne said that Peter will be unable to be a proper husband to Leanne.
 Leanne and Peter's wedding day is coming closer, and Leanne is still having an affair with Nick.
 When asked to sum up Peter and Leanne's twelve months of marriage, Gascoyne said: "It's been very rocky to say the least.
 There was the stuff with Nick, Peter was very ill and had to get back on his feet, and there was all the guilt of Ashley dying, so it started off badly and carried on badly.
 And Peter says he's forgiven Leanne for Nick, but in his heart, it still niggles him."
 Danson said: "It's not been the best, has it!
 They had the blessing, where Peter found out about Nick, and then her mother turned up and they argued over that, then she got pregnant and had about half an episode of happiness, and then she lost her baby.
 And in the middle of all this, Carla's been hovering in the wings..."
 It was announced in September 2010 that Peter's father, Ken, will catch Leanne in bed with Nick.
 An insider commented: "Leanne is wracked with guilt over the affair," a source told the paper.
-"She loves Peter, she loves his son Simon and they've been through a lot together – but Nick was her first love and she never got over that."
+"She loved Peter, she loves his son Simon and they've been through a lot together – but Nick was her first love and she never got over that."
 It was later revealed that Peter will find out from his sister Tracy Barlow (Kate Ford) that Leanne is sleeping with Nick.